huggingface/candle/candle-examples/examples/qwen3-asr/README.md

 - streaming transcription
 - model/tokenizer loading from Hugging Face or local path

+Out of scope in this example:
+- forced-aligner timestamps
+- server/API features from the standalone project
+- benchmark/regression tooling

 Input notes:
 - wav input is decoded via `symphonia`
 - non-16kHz audio is automatically resampled to 16kHz for ASR